danielfalbo/react.js/README.md

 10. As we finish rendering the last fiber node, `workLoop` calls `commit` which flushes the changes accumulated at `_wipFiberRoot` onto the browser's DOM.
-The `isNew(prevProps, nextProps)(key)` check for the `"UPDATE"`d nodes diff and will filter out most nodes, except our `Counter` node, which will have a new value for the counter, which will then be applied to its `htmlElement`.
+The `isNew(prevProps, nextProps)(key)` check for the `"UPDATE"`d nodes diff and will filter out most nodes, except the `Counter` node's inner `h1` text, which will have a new value for the counter, which will then be applied to its `htmlElement` by `applyPropsDiffToDom`.
 11. You see the counter value increased by 1 in your browser.

 ## Resources